-The Henry J. and Erna D. Leir Global Internship Program at Green Chimneys features five focus areas for interns to choose from.
+The Henry J. and Erna D. Leir Global Internship Program at Green Chimneys features several areas of focus.
 Each program provides extensive information and training to enable interns to fulfill their role and perform necessary tasks, including interaction with children who have psycho-social challenges.
 Interns must select one area to be assigned to for the semester.
 Selections must be made at the time of application.
 If there is more than one area of interest, a first and second choice may be indicated.
 Please note that some programs are seasonal and may not be available at certain times of the year.